 I’ve never baked bread before the Corona pandemic of 2020, so this page is going to reflect my own learning process.
 The prospect was intimidating and complicated, but I found some workarounds.
-It took three loaves to get it right.
+It took three tries to get a respectable loaf.

 Making a Sourdough Starter